 Disappointing peak brightness, the worst we've tested so far.
 The Samsung UJ59 isn't an ideal choice if you have a bright room.
 If you want a similar monitor that can get brighter to combat glare, check out the Dell S3221QS.

-Great gray uniformity.
-Again, the UJ590 is nearly identical to the CF398.
-When playing sports games or browsing the web, there is below average dirty screen effect (DSE), which is great.
-In near-dark scenes the uniformity is even better, with very little DSE.
+The Samsung UJ59 has great gray uniformity.
+Again, the UJ590 is nearly identical to the Samsung CF398.
+When playing sports games or browsing the web, there's a below-average dirty screen effect (DSE), which is great.
+In near-dark scenes, the uniformity is even better, with very little DSE.

 Out of the box, the Samsung U32J590UQN has good accuracy.
 The white point and color error are high enough that some enthusiasts might notice it, but not high enough to be noticeable by most people.
 The gamma curve is a bit high, so some darker scenes appear too dark.
 Finally, the color temperature is a bit on the cool side.